jmsadair/raft-example/README.md

 ## Testing
 This repository also includes a Jepsen test for the key-value store.
 To run the test, you are going to need to setup a Jepsen environment, including a control node with a JVM and
-Leiningen, and a collection of Debian nodes.
+Leiningen, and a collection of Debian nodes that have Go installed.
 There are instructions for setting up a Jepsen environent [here](https://github.com/jepsen-io/jepsen).

 Once your environment is ready, you should be able to run something like: